Little Red-Haired Girl

 The Little Red-Haired Girl is an unseen character in the Peanuts comic strip by Charles M. Schulz, who serves as the object of Charlie Brown's affection, and a symbol of unrequited love.
 The character was first mentioned in the strip on November 19, 1961.

-While never seen in the strip, she appears onscreen in several television specials, in which her name has been revealed as Heather Wold.
+While never seen in the strip, she appears in several television specials, in which her name has been revealed as Heather Wold.
 Charlie Brown most often notices her while eating lunch outdoors, always failing to muster the courage to speak to her.
 She figures prominently in Valentine's Day strips, several of which focus on Charlie Brown's hope of getting a valentine from her.
 Charlie Brown typically attempts to give her a valentine but panics at the last minute.

 Appearances

 Charlie Brown first catches sight of her in the November 19, 1961, strip, saying he would "give anything in the world if that little girl with the red hair would come over and sit with me."
 In July 1969, a story arc ran depicting the Little Red-Haired Girl moving away.
 Charlie Brown despaired that he would never see her again.
 He saw her from a distance later that year while skiing.

 Peppermint Patty and Marcie encountered her at summer camp a few years later in 1972, where it is stated that she is aware of Charlie Brown (despite his belief that she does not know he exists) and is talking about him to the other girls at camp, although what she says of him and how she feels about him are not stated.
 Eventually, the Little Red-Haired Girl moved back to Charlie Brown's neighborhood, with no further mention of her ever having been away.

-The 1967 Peanuts animated TV special You're in Love, Charlie Brown revolved entirely around Charlie Brown's obsession with the Little Red-Haired Girl.
+The 1967 Peanuts animated TV special You're in Love, Charlie Brown revolved entirely around Charlie Brown's infatuation with the Little Red-Haired Girl.
 After several failed attempts at making conversation with her on the last two days of school, she stuffs a note into Charlie Brown's hands as students rush past him to board the school bus.
 Thinking he has ruined his final chance at meeting her, he reads the letter, which affectionately states, "I like you, Charlie Brown.
 Signed, the Little Red-Haired Girl."
 Ecstatic, Charlie Brown skips his way home, realizing he has triumphed against what he considers all odds.
 Throughout the entirety of You're in Love, Charlie Brown, the Little Red-Haired Girl is not seen once.